-Information about our senior securities (including preferred stock, debt securities and other indebtedness) is shown in the following tables for the years ended December 31, 2016, 2015, 2014, 2013 and 2012, and as of March 31, 2017.
+Information about our senior securities (including preferred stock, debt securities and other indebtedness) is shown in the following tables as of December 31, 2016, 2015, 2014, 2013 and 2012.
 The report of our independent registered public accounting firm, BDO USA, LLP, on the senior securities table as of December 31, 2016, 2015, and 2014 is attached as an exhibit to the registration statement of which this prospectus is a part.
 Information as of December 31, 2013 and 2012 was audited by our previous independent registered public accounting firm.
 The " - " indicates information that the SEC expressly does not require to be disclosed for certain types of senior securities.